tonywu6/mdbookkit/docs/src/link-forever/working-with-include.md

 ## Using absolute paths

 To use paths as links in included content, you can use absolute paths that start with a `/`.

-Paths that start with a `/` are resolved relative to the root of your repository.
-This is supported both in [VS Code][vscode-path-completions] and on [GitHub][github-relative-links], for example.
+Paths that start with a `/` are resolved relative to the root of your repository:

 > ```md
 > Front page of this book is actually from